Fairfield

 Fixer uppers and remodeled homes

 Homes in Fairfield reflect its rich history, with some dating as far back as the 1930s.
 “Many Fairfield residents have been there for years,” King says.
 Prospective homebuyers can find a range of Craftsman-style bungalows, Split-Level and ranch-style homes.
 Prices can range from the $20,000s to the $200,000s.
-Thanks to the Miles College Community Development Corporation, a revitalization effort is also being made to reduce housing blight.
+Thanks to the Miles College Community Development Corporation, a revitalization effort is also being made to reduce blight in the neighborhood.
 However, buyers should be aware that due to the current steel plants nearby, residents are concerned about air quality.
 According to the CAP Index, the community also scores a 5 out of 10 crime score, slightly higher than the national average of 4.

 Take a walk with a friend on this gorgeous summer day in Fairfield.